Peter Hoar

-Peter Hoar is a British director and of film and television, known for his work on Daredevil, The Umbrella Academy, Doctor Who and It's a Sin.
+Peter Hoar is a British film and television director.
+He has garnered two BAFTA wins, and Emmy nominations for his work, and is known for his work on Daredevil, Doctor Who, It's a Sin and The Last of Us.

 Career

 Hoar studied Media Production at Bournemouth University in 1989, graduating in 1992.

 Hoar started out as a runner on Peak Practice, where he worked up to six years, working his way up the ladder to location manager and trainee director.
 He went on to direct on Channel 4 soap opera Hollyoaks, before moving into series dramas such as Wire in the Blood, The Innocence Project and Spooks.

 As director

-In 2011, Hoar directed A Good Man Goes to War, the mid-season finale of the sixth series of Doctor Who, starring Matt Smith and Karen Gillan.
-Directing Doctor Who marked a life-long ambition for Hoar, who was inspired by the show as a ten-year-old realizing "it was somebody's job to make that show."
-Doctor Who would make another appearance in one of Hoar's later projects, It's a Sin, where the lead character becomes an extra on the series in the 1980s.